Minko82/seattle-disability-and-disadvantage-visualizations/README.md

    pip install -U altair vega_datasets
    ```

-   After running this, go to Runtime > Restart Runtime in the Colab menu.
+   After running this, go to **Runtime > Restart Runtime** in the Colab menu.

 3. Run the Notebook:

    Execute all cells in the notebook to generate visualizations and analyze data.

+---

-#### Option 2: Run with Jupyter Notebook
+### **Option 2: Run with Jupyter Notebook**
 1. Clone and open the repository:
    ```bash
    git clone https://github.com/Minko82/Seattle-Disability-and-Disadvantage-Visualizations.git